canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

 In general, most of the rules that can be defined using ``iptables``, ``ip6tables``, ``arptables`` and ``ebtables`` can also be defined using ``nftables``, but not the other way around.
-It is strongly recommended that you only use one of two appraoches to managing firewall rules.
+It is strongly recommended that you only use one of two approaches to managing firewall rules.
+Otherwise, the interaction between the different rules or services that set them up may be unexpected and lead to either insecure configurations or block traffic that is meant to be allowed.
+Furthermore, certain applications, such as container orchestration systems or VPN utilities may configure firewall rules, resulting in unexpected rule interactions.

 There are still certain ``xtables`` rules which cannot be defined using ``nftables``, as documented in the `feature compatibility nftables wiki page